MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 * PROGRAM     - the name of the component (subscribe, shovel, etc...)
 * CONFIG      - the name of the configuration file being run.
 * HOSTNAME    - the hostname running the client.
-* RANDID      - a random id that will be consistent within a single invocation.
+* RANDID      - a random id (0-64Ki) that will be consistent within a single instance.
+* RAND8       - a random 8 digit wide number that is generated whenever it is evaluated in a string.

 The %Y%m%d and %h time stamps refer to the time at which the data is processed by the component, it is not decoded or derived from the content of the files delivered.